Helsinki-NLP/OpusFilter/docs/slurm_integration.md

 # OpusFilter SLURM Integration

-OpusFilter now supports running workflows on SLURM clusters with resource-optimized job scheduling.
+OpusFilter supports running workflows on SLURM clusters with resource-optimized job scheduling.

 ## Overview

-The `opusfilter-slurm` command converts OpusFilter workflows into SLURM jobs, handling:
-- Automatic dependency management
-- Per-step resource allocation
-- Concurrent execution of independent steps
+The SLURM integration provides three commands:

+- `opusfilter-slurm-submit`: Pre-submit all jobs and exit immediately
-- Job monitoring and status tracking
+- `opusfilter-slurm-run`: Run with polling and monitoring
-- Resume capability
+- `opusfilter-slurm-status`: Check workflow status from a manifest

 ## Installation